hampfh/morphious/README.md

 # Morphious

-A typescript first library for repeatedly changing objects and datasets with as little code as possible.
-Create function groups through `makeMorph` to prevent bloating your codebase with one-time-use functions.
-Through this process the type integrity of each anonymous function is kept.
-Define a mapping once and reuse it in multiple places.
+This is a TypeScript library designed to simplify the process of manipulating objects and datasets, with a focus on reducing the amount of code required.
+With the help of the `makeMorp` function, users can create function groups that minimize the need for one-time-use functions and keep the type integrity of anonymous functions intact.
+Additionally, the library allows for the definition of mappings that can be reused in multiple places, promoting consistency and efficiency in data transformation.

 ## Installation 🤔